dcminter/dance-signup-statistics/rigamarole/2018/README.md

  * 'Earlyworm' until 4th March
  * Full price from 4th March onwards.

-Registration was closed on September 22nd (a short time after registration was closed - we waitlisted a handful of leaders and couples in case of cancellations).
+Registration was closed on September 22nd (a short time after the capacity was reached - we waitlisted a handful of leaders and couples in case of cancellations).

 We had cancellation deadlines (and cancellations are NOT shown in this data) with the following schedule: